Scrambled Egg, Red Pepper & Fontina Toast | Cook for Your Life

 1. Preheat the oven to 350 degrees.

 2. In a small bowl, toss the bell pepper slices in 1 teaspoon of olive oil, then place them on a baking sheet lined with parchment paper.
-Bake the bell peppers in the oven until soft and slightly brown, about 10 minutes.
+Bake the bell peppers in the oven until soft and slightly brown, about 10 to 12 minutes.
 Set aside.

 4. Meanwhile, toast bread slices until golden brown.
-While the toast is still hot, sprinkle cheese, on the toast.
+While the toast is still hot, sprinkle cheese on the toast.

 5. Divide the scrambled egg between the four pieces of toast.
 Top with bell pepper slices.